openlibraryenvironment/edge-resource-sharing-message-services/README.md

 # Resource sharing message services

-This project provides a service API to applications wishing to receive and send protocol messages using a variety of message passing protocols.
-The list of target protocols includes (But is not limited to)
+This module is a FOLIO EDGE module to provide a service API to FOLIO tenants wishing to receive and send protocol messages using a variety of message passing protocols.
+The list of target protocols includes (But is not limited to).

 * ISO18626
 * ISO10161
 * GenericScript

+Because protocol messages do not include tenants, and the mapping between institutional symbols and FOLIO tenants can be M:N this module also handles the various symbol to tenant lookup and switching needed.
+Since this functionality is highly specific to FOLIO/OKAPI environments this module is forked from the origial generic resource sharing message services to provide FOLIO specific support.

-A core aim is to insulate appliactions from the specific details of each message passing substrate.
+Regardless, a core aim is for this module continues to be to insulate appliactions/modules from the specific details of each message passing substrate.

 The following application messages be supported wherever they are available in the base protocol: